 - Prerequisites: Bachelor's degree; Resume; Personal statement essay

 Students enrolled in an MSF program will be exposed to financial topics such as trading, risk management, and construction of portfolios.
 Some universities even have trading rooms that bring actual financial market activity to the classrooms.
 The course topics students may cover in this master's program include the following:

 - Financial statements

 - Fixed income strategies

-- Equity valuation
+- Equity valuation and trading

 Graduates of the master's degree program in finance may go on to become employed in such institutions as consulting firms, auditing firms, major banks, stock market companies, financial holdings, securities firms, and industrial companies.
 Their job description may include front office duty in trading rooms, performing tasks such as trading and selling, analyzing finances, managing portfolios, and evaluating acquisitions.

 Individuals who hold a master's degree in finance can become financial analysts.
 These professionals earned median salaries of $78,620 as of 2014, according to the U.S. Bureau of Labor Statistics (BLS).
 The number of jobs for financial analysts was projected to increase 16% between 2012 and 2022, reports the BLS.
 During this time, applicants with master's degrees and relevant professional certifications should have the best prospects of employment.